1996 Spanish government formation: CiU as kingmaker

 The PP acknowledged that the only way to prevent a new election was to court Pujol's party, as parliamentary arithmetics meant that no government was possible without CiU at least consenting to it.
 At first, a successful Aznar's investiture in the first ballot was considered as unlikely due to the existing tensions between PP and CiU and the impossibility of reaching the 176-mark of an absolute majority without the latter, whereas a simple majority in the second ballot would require a way to circumvent the likely opposition from the left-of-centre parties, which added up to 166 seats as opposed to the 161 that a PP–CC–UV bloc could muster.
 As a result, Aznar's party set out a strategy to attract CiU, PNV and CC to a government, with an offer to CiU to negotiate a new concept of the income tax that would give autonomous communities the capacity to legislate and collect it.
 CiU, in turn, considered proposing a bilateral "fiscal agreement".
-These approaches raised concerns among PP's regionalist allies, UV and the Aragonese Party (PAR), who were hostile to some of CiU's positions and worried about an excessive decentralization that favoured Catalonia in detriment of their own regions.
+These approaches raised concerns among PP's regionalist allies, UV and the Aragonese Party, who were hostile to some of CiU's positions and worried about an excessive decentralization that favoured Catalonia in detriment of their own regions.
 On 12 and 13 March, Aznar met with González and Anguita to inform them of his immediate plans and the framework of the agreements he was attempting with CiU, PNV and CC.

-On 15 March, González encouraged Aznar to fully commit to an agreement with CiU that guaranteed Spain's governability—stating that "a government formed around the People's Party" would, in his opinion, be "the most reasonable way to respond to the wishes expressed by the public at the polls"—but also reminded him of the limits established by the Constitution for the process of power transfers to the autonomous communities, set in the "maintenance of territorial and social cohesion".
+On 15 March, González encouraged Aznar to fully commit to an agreement with CiU that guaranteed Spain's governability—stating that a PP-led government would, in his opinion, be the most reasonable outcome in light of election results—but also reminded him of the limits established by the Constitution for the process of power transfers to the autonomous communities, set in the maintenance of territorial and social cohesion.
 Following a secret meeting between Aznar and Pujol on 17 March, the first between the two leaders since the election (in which the PP leader delivered a basic negotiation document to the Catalan president comprising five points: economic policy, European convergence, social policies, regional development and anti-terrorism policy), González predicted that a prospective Aznar government would prove "unable to make decisions" and would "give the majority" back to the PSOE in a snap election.